rossprogram/rossprogram.github.io/students/faq.md

 ### Do you conduct field trips to other locations?

 Yes.
-We are planning several off-campus trips.
+We are planning some off-campus trips.
 However, students may be asked to pay a small fee in order to join the organized trips.

 ### Are parents allowed/ encouraged to make mid-session visits to campus?